JAVAB3ANS/engr-110/README.md

 ```
 How and when does it rain?

-Sporadic November/December, Peak Jan/Feb
+- Sporadic November/December, Peak Jan/Feb
-Comes in sheets sometimes
+- Comes in sheets sometimes
-September -March is big rain months
+- September-March is big rain months
-More rain than the airport
+- More rain than the airport
 ```
 ```
 How much water is needed for the garden approx?

-They do not collect data
+- They do not collect data
-Watered about every other day
+- Watered about every other day
-Two beds about 10X15X3  feet
+- Two beds about 10X15X3  feet
-15 minute watering time
+- 15 minute watering time
-Need baseline of water use
+- Need baseline of water use
 ```
 ```
 How do you plan on maintaining the system in the future?

 - Environmental club
 - Custodial club
 - Engineering Club
 ```
 ```
 What is the budget for the system?

 - 2 thousand to five thousand
 ```
 ```
 How do you want your students involved in the project?

-Basic maintenance
+- Basic maintenance
 ```
 ```
 How expandable do you want the product to be?

-Current expansion from presentation
+- Current expansion from presentation
-Larger plot can potentially be used
+- Larger plot can potentially be used
 Very far away
 ```
 ```
 How will maintain the system?

-Plant manager and staff
+- Plant manager and staff
-AP environmental science program
+- AP environmental science program
 ```
 ```
 What does the funding look like?

-~2-5,000 dollars
+~ 2-5,000 dollars
 ```
 ```
 When to install the system?

-Ideally by next summer
+- Ideally by next summer
-Long term type of system
+- Long term type of system
 ```
 ```
 What does this system look like to you?

-Can it deliver water
+- Can it deliver water
-Special ed part of campus
+- Special ed part of campus
 ```
 ```
 This quarter would be the design part of it?

-Two different models by december
+- Two different models by december
 ```
 ```
 We need to power the system